DWilliamZero/all-weather-app/README.md

 2. To create a clean, and simple UI
 3. To provide: Date, Temp, Sky Cover, Wind Speed & Direction, for the current day, and the following 4-days, and the location of the user's choice.
 4. To incorporate dynamic background images that change with forecast.
 5. To provide responsiveness for web, tablet, and mobile devices.
+(Widths above 800px, between 500px & 800px, and below 500px respectively)

 ## **Post-MVP:**
 1. Auto-populate user's current location